-Line Current Formula
+Line Current Calculator

 IL = IP * SQRT(3)

-• Where IL is the Line Current (amps)
+• Where IL is the line current (amps)

 How to Calculate Line Current?